bloominstituteoftechnology/Sprint-Challenge-Mongo/README.md

    **Node/Express/Mongoose**.
     -  Model: a way to describe the data we are working with (e.g. schemas, CRUD, and validation)
     -  Controller: Take a request in, operate on the models based on what the request is, and send a response.
-    -  View: A visual representation of the data (e.g. plain HTML, React, templates)
+    -  View: A visual representation of the data (e.g. HTML, React, templates)

 # Project description